theidiotmachine/WA1/README.md

 npm install -g http-server
 ```

 and manually call in your browser in the debugger by typing the function name (called `addd` out of the box).
+Note that you have to call
+`__wasm_call_ctors` manually.
+We don't use start functions, because the wasm linker tools [warn agains it](https://github.com/WebAssembly/tool-conventions/blob/master/Linking.md#start-section).

 # The language